 We also detected and investigated a quite particular YSR state in the same material.

 Ultra-stable SI-STM instrument.
 For SI-STM, having the most stable STM head is key.
 We have used finite element simulations, good choices in material science, and craftsmanship to build the most stable STM head in the world, to our knowledge.
 See publication in RSI.

 Strange Metals.
 The strange metal phase might be the most mysterious phase of high-temperature superconductors.
 Here, the electrical resistivity grows linearly with temperature T in large areas of the phase diagram, with a mean free path that diminishes to a fraction of the interatomic distance.
 T-linear resistivity is often associated with quantum critical points and marginal-Fermi-liquid physics.
 In strange metals, the mystery seems to go even further: we deal with something that looks like a quantum critical phase over an extended range of the phase diagram instead of cumulating in a point.
-There exists no consistent theory for strange metals, leading to more adventurous new approaches including the holographic theories that use insights from quantum gravity to explain strange metals (a recent textbook on this was written by our colleagues at Leiden University, Schalm and Zaanen).
+There exists no consistent theory for strange metals, leading to more adventurous new approaches including the holographic theories that use insights from gravity to explain strange metals (a recent textbook on this was written by our colleagues at Leiden University, Schalm and Zaanen).
 We are part of the ‘Strange Metal consortium NL’ that includes the groups of Hussey, Golden, van Heumen, Zaanen, Schalm, Stoof and Vandoren.

 Magnetic fluctuations and electron spin resonance.